Edited by: Keri Stooksbury

 Many of United’s Star Alliance partners will require you to pay carrier-imposed surcharges when you book awards through their respective programs.
 Fortunately, United MileagePlus does not hit you with these surcharges, so you’ll only need to take care of the taxes and fees.

 That’s not all that makes this a great redemption, though.
 If you book a round-trip award with United MileagePlus miles, you can take advantage of the Excursionist Perk — United’s version of a stopover.

 With the Excursionist Perk, you are allowed a free one-way ticket in the same region as your destination.
-This means you could book a flight from Chicago (ORD) to Zurich (ZRH) on Swiss Air, and then book your free one-way flight to Copenhagen (CPH) on either Scandinavian Airlines (SAS) or Swiss Air.
+This means you could book a flight from Chicago (ORD) to Zurich (ZRH) on SWISS, and then book your free one-way flight to Copenhagen (CPH) on either Scandinavian Airlines (SAS) or SWISS.
 Copenhagen would be your destination, while Zurich would be your stopover.
 You could then return to Chicago from Copenhagen on SAS.

 If that sounds complicated, don’t worry.
 You can handle the entire booking process online by choosing “multi-city” on the booking page and entering each leg of the journey and your desired travel dates.

 Hot Tip: Want some more fun travel inspiration?
 Take a look at some great ways to redeem United MileagePlus miles.